Growing Beetroot - Tips

 If

-you grow beetroot during hot, dry weather and on poor soil, they will
+you grow beets during hot, dry weather and on poor soil, they will

-still look good above the ground, but below their roots will be small,
+still look good above the ground, but below the soil their roots will be small,

 poor in color and in some cultivars they will have a white zone.